Native Plant Species Availability

 • Standard perennial deep quart – $7.50 unless noted (full tray of 18+ = $.50 off per plant)

-• Standard perennial one-gallon – $10.00 (mostly ferns)
+• Standard perennial one-gallon – varies, noted next to symbol

-• Shrubs/trees/vines – varies
+• Shrubs/trees/vines – varies, noted next to symbol

 The following symbols indicate native plants that are recognized and recommended by individual experts and organizations as being attractive to pollinators, such as native bees, honey bees, lepidoptera (butterflies and moths), and hummingbirds, and/or serve as a larval food source (host plant) for a number of lepidoptera and other beneficial insects.